cancjs/canc/examples/app-react-zustand/README.md

-`src/store-canc.ts`'s pattern, one `CancelablePromise` field per in-flight action, cancel it before starting the next, is the reusable piece for any zustand store with switchable async actions. `src/mock/media-api.ts` is scaffolding for this demo, not something to copy.
+`src/store-canc.ts`'s pattern, one `CancelablePromise` field per in-flight action, cancel it before starting the next, is the reusable piece for any zustand store with switchable async actions.
+Wrapping the API calls with `cancelify` instead of hand-building a `CancelablePromise` and `AbortController` is the reusable piece for the API layer itself. `src/mock/media-api.ts` is scaffolding for this demo, not something to copy.